 Asset Class Target Allocation Long-Term Expected Real Rate of Return

+Asset Class raiget Allocation Real Nate of Return

 Domestic equities 33.50% 5.10%

-International equities 16.50 5.30
+International equities 16.50% 5.30%

-Fixed income 25.00 0.75
+Fixed income 25.00% 0.75%

-Private markets 25.00 5.90
+Private markets 25.00% 5.90%

-6. Discount Rate
+Discount Rate

-The discount rate used to measure the total pension liability was 6.50 percent in 2021, which is a decrease of one percent from 2020.
+The discount rate used to measure the total pension liability was 6.50 percent for the General Employees Plan in 2022, which remained consistent with 2021.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
 Based on that assumption, the fiduciary net position of the General Employees Plan was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.